-Your lender will check how any credit cards available with you and how much you have used them.
-The lender will doubt about your creditworthiness if you have several cards with high limit.
+Your lender will check how many credit cards available with you and how much you have used them.
+The lender will doubt about your creditworthiness if you have several cards with a high limit.
 It is inferred as you fail to clear the dues.
 If your credit balance is almost close to the limit, your score will plummet down.
 It is recommended that your credit balance should not be over 30% of your credit card limit.
 Remember that your lender will also check how many cards you have applied within the last three months.
 Multiple credit accounts within a short span will take a toll on your credibility.

 Tip: Try to clear all your dues on time.
 Use cash to pay your day-to-day and fixed monthly expenses.
 Use the credit card only when you need funds urgently.

 Undoubtedly, loans without a credit check or a guarantor do not ask a lender to go through your credit report, but you understand that what if you need a loan for buying your house or any land?
 As long as your credit report is stellar, you can negotiate interest rates with your lender even if you apply for unsecured loans.